 So, should I be menstruating with the new or full moon?

-Although the lunar rhythms can heavily influence a woman’s womb rhythms, this is no way means that you should be menstruating under a particular moon phase.
-Your body has it’s own rhythms, and any phase that you bleed under can provide you with insight and spiritual meaning for you to uncover.
+Although the lunar rhythms can heavily influence a woman’s womb rhythms, this in no way means that you should be menstruating under a particular moon phase.
+Your body has its own rhythms, and any phase that you bleed under can provide you with insight and spiritual meaning for you to uncover.

 For example, bleeding under a waxing (growing) moon phase can signal that you are entering a phase of increased activity in your life.
 While bleeding under a waning (decreasing) moon phase can signal a period of slowness and integration.
 It’s always about how you feel under the moon.
 Ask your body and your womb, ‘what is this light of the moon revealing to me now?
 What do I need to see?
 What feelings do I need to hold space for?’